collapsed-stacks/startups/questions/3755/php-or-perl-which-is-cheaper-to-hire-developers.md

 - posted by: [Denis de Bernardy](https://stackexchange.com/users/182468/denis-de-bernardy) on 2015-03-16
 - score: 4

-<p>Your answer is laid out in your question: "Perl OOP is pretty bad and lord knows when Perl 6 will be out."
+Your answer is laid out in your question: "Perl OOP is pretty bad and lord knows when Perl 6 will be out."
 You outline reasons to not use it, you don't seem to want to use it, and yet you conclude that you're still itching to use it.
-Get a grip on yourself, pick a language you're famliar with, and stop procrastinating.</p>
+Get a grip on yourself, pick a language you're famliar with, and stop procrastinating.

-<p>As to price, there are a ton more PHP programmers, so those tend to come cheaper on average.
+As to price, there are a ton more PHP programmers, so those tend to come cheaper on average.
 You can find folks who charge ridiculously low rates on eLance and similar sites, for instance.
-Whether you want to hire them is another question entirely -- because you tend to get what you pay for.</p>
+Whether you want to hire them is another question entirely -- because you tend to get what you pay for.

-<p>Truth is, good PHP programmers command rates that are every bit as high as other good programmers.
-If you intend to hire good developers, your choice of stack makes very little difference.</p>
+Truth is, good PHP programmers command rates that are every bit as high as other good programmers.
+If you intend to hire good developers, your choice of stack makes very little difference.

 ## Answer 3762